01-edu/public/subjects/addfront/README.md

 ### Instructions

-Write a function that takes a string and a slice of strings, this function will return a new slice of a string with the given string prepended
+Write a function that takes a string and a slice of strings, this function will return a new slice of string with the given string prepended
+- If the given string is empty you only need to return the given slice

 ### Expected function